 Venture Abroad provide travel insurance as part of our package (unless you choose to opt out) through our partnership with Endsleigh Insurance Services Ltd, which includes cover for cancellation and curtailment.

-On the subject of EHIC cards, up until 31st October, travellers will still have access to state medical care in any EU country so long as you have an up to date European Health Insurance card.
+On the subject of EHIC cards, during the transition period ending 31st December 2020, travellers will still have access to state medical care in any EU country so long as you have an up to date European Health Insurance card.
 ABTA has always advised travellers to make sure they have adequate travel insurance as the EHIC card does have its limitations.
 It is worth noting that many insurance policies will continue to cover trips regardless (as does ours), however it is worth checking with your insurer.

 The effect on data roaming charges is another big question on many travellers’ minds.
-At present the cost of making calls, sending messages and using data in the EU is the same as the UK and the Brexit extension has provided absolute certainty that all current arrangements for travel will remain as they are today until 31 October 2019.
-ABTA advise checking with your mobile phone provider before you travel for the latest rules and prices.
+At present the cost of making calls, sending messages and using data in the EU is the same as the UK and will continue after 31st January 2020.
+We advise checking with your mobile phone provider before you travel for the latest rules and prices.

 Whilst uncertainty over Brexit may be putting off some travellers from making travel plans, there are measures in place to keep you protected and multiple benefits of securing your trip sooner.